fishinthecalculator/gocix/doc/README.md

 The group under whose authority OCI commands will be run.
 Its default value is either ` docker ` or ` cgroups ` based on the selected OCI runtime.

+` subuids-range ` (type: maybe-subid-range)
+An optional ` subid-range ` record allocating subuids for the user from the ` user ` field.
+When unset, with the rootless Podman OCI runtime, it defaults to ` (subid-range (name "oci-container")) ` .

+` subgids-range ` (type: maybe-subid-range)
+An optional ` subid-range ` record allocating subgids for the user from the ` user ` field.
+When unset, with the rootless Podman OCI runtime, it defaults to ` (subid-range (name "oci-container")) ` .

 ` containers ` (default: ` () ` ) (type: list-of-oci-containers)
 The list of ` oci-container-configuration ` records representing the